- Study Abroad

 - Attend the school you are authorized to attend by US Citizenship and Immigration Services (USCIS).
-This is the school whose name appears on the I-20 or DS-2019.
+This is the school whose name appears on the I-20.

 - Be registered as a full-time student

-- Keep your Certificate of Eligibility (I-20 or DS-2019 form) valid at all times and apply for extensions of stay one month before the document expires.
+- Keep your Certificate of Eligibility (I-20 valid at all times and apply for extensions of stay one month before the document expires.

 - Complete necessary immigration transfer procedures when changing from one school to another in the US.
 Keep local and permanent address information current while in the US. and inform the foreign student advisor at your current school of your intent to transfer.

 - Maintain valid health insurance coverage.
 For students in F-1 status, this is a Marywood requirement.